carsor007/CarND-Vehicle-Detection/writeup_template.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
+The main challenge was in the sliding window implementation, I need a better algorithm to efficiently perform this function.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.